 1) What do SI sessions look like?

-A normal SI session is an hour long and is conducted in the Learning Connection (S-405).
+A normal SI session is an hour long and is conducted online or in-person in the Learning Connection (S405).
 During the session, the SI will usually start with a warm-up that leads into the main activity, which is designed to review material from class without re-lecturing; the SI Leader uses the activity to facilitate collaborative learning among the students.
 Exam reviews are two-hours long but follow the same general format as regular sessions.